zimmerst/DmpWorkflow/README.md

 5.	modify config to have right server & DB address (note that the framework may run on two different servers!)

-6.	source setup.sh to initialize relevant environment variables
+6.	source DmpFramework/setup.sh to initialize relevant environment variables